WHEN: Saturday, August 27, 2022 at 7PM ET WHERE: On NBC live from the Daytona International Speedway

-Tickets traditionally go on sale in October of the previous year, but if you havn't got a ticket, join millions of other NASCAR fans in front of the TV as the 59th annual running of the Coke Zero Sugar 400 begins with complete TV coverage on NBC beginning at 7:30PM ET on Saturday night, July 6, 2019.
+Join millions of other NASCAR fans tuning into the 62nd running of the Coke Zero Sugar 400 with TV coverage on NBC beginning at 7:00PM ET on Saturday night, August 27, 2022.

 All about the Coke Zero Sugar 400

-Coke Zero 400 is the only other race besides the Daytona 500 to be held at Daytona International Raceway, and attracts the sport's most famous stars and cars in the NASCAR schedule.
+Coke Zero Sugar 400 is the only other race besides the Daytona 500 to be held at Daytona International Raceway.

 Why all the fuss?
-Coke Zero's designation as a restrictor-plate Cup Series race which means that cars run inches apart at speeds up to 200 mph!
+Coke Zero's designation as a restrictor-plate Cup Series race means that cars are allowed to race bumper-to-bumper and only inches apart -- at speeds up to 200 mph.

-More about the Coke Zero 400 around the Web:
+More about the Coke Zero Sugar 400 around the Web:

 Elsewhere on the Web, check out more information on driver profiles, stats & photos ...